Srijith-rkr/KAUST-Whisper-Adapter/README.md

 ## 2 Neural Reprogramming [Paper](https://arxiv.org/pdf/2106.09296.pdf)
 - Neural reprogramming can be used to repurpose a frozen pre-trained model to out-of-domain prediction tasks by adding trainable parameters to the input of the pre-trained model.
 - The frozen model is followed by a label-mapping strategy to map the source labels to the outof-domain target labels.
-- Neural reprogramming works well when the input size of the target data is comparably smaller than the source data.

 In our implementation we add input noise to the input of the model (Log-Mel Spectrogram of a 30s audio clip), and implement a hard label mapping strategy to map the source labels to target domain. /
 /